 Navigation auf uzh.ch

 There is evidence that Cajal-Retzius (CR) cells are crucial building blocks of the brain’s neuronal circuitry responsible for complex cognition.
 The abnormal development and distribution of these cells have been found in neuropsychiatric disorders, such as autism and schizophrenia.
-We still lack a complete understanding of how these cells are organized in the developing human brain.
-Understanding the distribution of CR cells in mice and humans could provide insights into their role in the development of key structural cortical features and underlying circuits.
+However, we still lack a complete understanding of how these cells are distributed and regulated via programmed cell death in the developing brain.

 Our aim is to establish novel 3D microscopic techniques as well as high-field MRI and apply them to study this specific cell population in the brain.
 The project is centered on the mesoSPIM platform, and for the first time, we will attempt to image large blocks or even complete human fetal brain hemispheres.